Hands-On Workshop

 StarMap Workshop

 A hands-on workshop on interactive exploration and visualization of large geospatial datasets using StarMap.
-Participants will learn how to work with geospatial data, build visualizations, and experiment with styling workflows, including LLM-assisted approaches.
+Participants learned how to work with geospatial data, build visualizations, and experiment with styling workflows, including LLM-assisted approaches.

 April 13, 2026